Severe Matted Cat Grooming in Portland

 Grooming Without Sedation

-Severe matting FAQ
+Severe Matting FAQ

 How long does severe matting removal take?